 Jenn [to the GM]: “Hey what was I doing here anyway?”

 The GM [me]: “What!? *sputter* Why’re you askin’ ME!?”

-Fauna was the last to get home.
-She entered while Excor and Szoo were already huddled
+As usual, Fauna was the last to get home.
+She entered while Excor and Szoo were already huddled in conference.

 Fauna [throwing the tulwar onto the edge of the hearth]: “Guys!
 I think we have a problem!”

 The other two stared at the superior quality tulwar with a blue crystal pommel stone and a dragon-scratch marking enameled onto the blade.

 It was the 17th of Monsoon and the Cabal of Eight was in mid-meeting in their clubroom at the Red Helm Tavern.
 The city for the past couple of days had been very quiet probably due to the incessant rain and swampy air that could choke a horse.
 Around the table sat Excor (played by Cris), Fauna (played by Jenn), Szoosha (played by Isis), Bumble, Jirek acting as secretary, Riahm, and finally Belrae acting as the arbiter.
 Gornix was conspicuously absent.
 Bumble was visibly uncomfortable and very quiet.